lpg2709/echo-server-zig/README.md

 # echo-server-zig

-Simple TCP echo server write in [Zig 0.11.0](https://ziglang.org/download/#release-0.11.0)
+Simple TCP echo server write in [Zig 0.12.0](https://ziglang.org/download/#release-0.12.0)

 **Note:**

 ```
 Because Zig is not yet finalized, there are a lot of changes in the standard
-library, for this reason I locked this example in version 0.11.0 of the language
+library, for this reason I locked this example in version 0.12.0 of the language
 ```

+You can see changes between versions by comparing branches.

+> Each new version of Zig is separated by branches.

 ## Usage